-The better you can describe a home to potential buyers, the more likely you’ll be to target the ideal audience for your property.
-To boost the effectiveness of your real estate words, consider using a search engine optimization (SEO) tool like Semrush.
-Semrush is an online marketing solution that assists you in determining national and local keywords with high search traffic and finding topics that resonate with your target audience.
-Check out its extensive tools and try Semrush today to improve your content marketing.
+The better you can describe a home to prospective buyers, the more likely you’ll reach the right people.
+Consider employing a search engine optimization (SEO) service like Semrush to improve the effectiveness of your real estate words.
+Semrush is an online marketing tool that assists in identifying national and local keywords with high search traffic and topics relevant to your target audience.
+Check out Semrush’s vast features and give it a try today to optimize your content marketing.

 16 Real Estate Words for General Use

-General real estate words are adjectives that can be used to describe the property itself or the features of the property.
-Keep in mind that you should use these descriptive real estate keywords sparingly, so you don’t overwhelm the property description with broad or blanket statements.
+General real estate words are adjectives for real estate that can be used to describe the property itself or the features of the property.
+Remember to use these descriptive real estate keywords sparingly so you don’t overwhelm the property description with broad or blanket statements.

 For instance, “lovely remodeled coastal home” is a specific use of the words to describe the ambiance and condition of the home rather than “lovely home,” which leaves little detail of the property.
 Or using “breathtaking fireplace” is preferable to promoting the “breathtaking house,” as there are too many features in a house to make a blanket statement about it being “breathtaking.”

-These are 16 words that can be used to describe the property or property features:
+These are 16 real estate adjectives and words that can be used to describe the property or property features:

-Pro tip: if you know details like the HOA fees, age of appliances, and dates of renovations or upgrades, use them in your property description to target your audience and entice buyers who would be ideal for this property.
+Pro tip: If you know details like the homeowner’s association (HOA) fees, age of appliances, and dates of renovations or upgrades, use them in your property description to target your audience and entice buyers that would be ideal for this property.

 20 Landscape & Exterior Real Estate Words

-In addition, many owners like to spend just as much time on the inside of their home as the outside, especially in climates that are warm the majority of the year.
-So if you have a property listing with outstanding backyard or outdoor features, you should flaunt them in your description as well.
-This could be a “heated in-ground pool with luxury spa” or “oversized private deck for BBQing and entertaining.”
+In addition, many owners like to spend just as much time outside of their homes as inside, especially in warm climates.
+If you have a property listing with incredible backyard or outdoor features, you should also flaunt them in your description.
+This could be a “heated in-ground pool with luxury spa” or an “oversized private deck for BBQing and entertaining.”

-Here are 20 of the best words to use in real estate listings to describe the landscape and exterior of a property:
+Here are 20 of the best real estate advertising words to use to describe the landscape and exterior of a property: